 - An Aesop: Perrault leaves comments at the end of the tale about the moral within.

 - Mr. Fox has a recurring rhyme which acts as the Aesop of that version:"Be bold, be bold, but not too bold,

 Lest your heart’s blood should run cold."

 - Mr. Fox has a recurring rhyme which acts as the Aesop of that version:

 - Big Bad: The titular Bluebeard turns out to be a serial wife murderer and intends on making the protagonist his next victim.

 - Big Damn Heroes: The relatives, if they arrive in the nick of time.

-- Broken Aesop: Perrault tries to explain that the curiosity is a flaw... but the lady finds out her husband is a serial murderer, escapes him and ends marrying a better guy.
+- Broken Aesop: Perrault tries to explain that the curiosity is a flaw... but in almost every version the lady survives, finds out her husband is a serial murderer, escapes him and ends up marrying a better guy.

-- Deus ex Machina: The woman's relatives seem to show up out of nowhere, to kill Bluebeard at the very last minute.
+- The woman's relatives seem to show up out of nowhere, to kill Bluebeard at the very last minute.